-- 1. Advancing Science: Advance scientific knowledge of interconnected natural and human systems and risks to society from global change; - 2.
-Engaging the Nation: Enhance the Nation's ability to understand and respond to global change by expanding participation in the Federal research enterprise; - 3.
-Informing Decisions: Provide accessible, usable information to inform decisions on mitigation, adaptation, and resilience; and - 4.
-Collaborating Internationally: Build global capacity to respond to global change through international cooperation and collaboration.
+- 1. Advancing Science: Advance scientific knowledge of interconnected natural and human systems and risks to society from global change. - 2.
+Collaborating Internationally: Build global capacity to respond to global change through international cooperation and collaboration. - 3.
+Engaging the Nation: Enhance the Nation's ability to understand and respond to global change by expanding participation in the Federal research enterprise. - 4.
+Informing Decisions: Provide accessible, usable information to inform decisions on mitigation, adaptation, and resilience.

-NSF investments in global change research span climate science, impacts, adaptation and mitigation strategies, and solutions.
+NSF investments in global change research span climate science, impacts, adaptation and mitigation strategies, and solutions leading to greater resiliency.
 As part of NSF's holistic approach to addressing global change, NSF's investments aligned with USGCRP are complemented by investments in research to advance America's clean energy future-from foundational and use-inspired knowledge in physics, chemistry, biology, materials science, and computing to large-scale systems engineering, computation, and advanced cyberinfrastructure.
 More information on these complementary investments can be found in the Clean Energy Technology narrative in this chapter.